AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 * A **Mailto (unsubscribe)** address, which is the destination address where unsubscribe requests are routed to for auto-processing.

-    In Journey Optimizer, the unsubscribe email address is the default **Mailto (unsubscribe)** address displayed in the channel surface, based on your [selected subdomain](#subdomains-and-ip-pools).
+    In Journey Optimizer, the unsubscribe email address is the default **Mailto (unsubscribe)** address displayed in the channel configuration, based on your [selected subdomain](#subdomains-and-ip-pools).

     ![](assets/surface-list-unsubscribe-mailto.png){width="80%" align="left"}

-* The **One-click unsubscribe URL**, which by default is the one-click opt our URL generated List Unsubscribe Header, based on the subdomain you set and configured in the Channel Surface Settings.
+* The **One-click unsubscribe URL**, which by default is the one-click opt our URL generated List Unsubscribe Header, based on the subdomain you set and configured in the Channel configuration Settings.

 <!--
     >[!AVAILABILITY]